Big Read: Coronavirus vs the incredible human immune system

 "Inside those cells are the T-cells, which can tear down into viral DNA and look at everything."

-B-cells, on the other hand, made antibodies that helped the body to fight microbes or the toxins and poisons they produced.
+B-cells, on the other hand, make antibodies that help the body to fight microbes or the toxins and poisons they produce.

-They did this by recognising substances called antigens on the surface of the microbe, or in the chemicals they produce, which marked the microbes or toxins as being foreign invaders in need of swift destruction.
+They do this by recognising substances called antigens on the surface of the microbe, which mark the microbes or toxins as being foreign invaders in need of swift destruction.

-When a bug was too big for such a response – like a burrowing parasite, for instance – our immune system created a unique set of cells that simply walled off the infection.
+When a bug is too big for such a response – like a burrowing parasite, for instance – our immune system creates a unique set of cells that simply wall off the infection.

-If you've ever been stung by a bee, the swelling and redness experienced immediately after is the immune system responding to histamines put into the blood stream by sending a surge of fluids to the sting site, causing inflammation.
+The swelling and redness that comes with it is the immune system responding to histamines put into the blood stream, by sending a surge of fluids to the sting site, causing inflammation.

 A foreign enemy

-The freshly-identified coronavirus causing the Covid-19 disease - SARS-CoV-2 – wasn't just an alien to our defence system, but a rather clever one.
+The freshly-identified coronavirus causing the Covid-19 disease - SARS-CoV-2 – isn't just an alien to our defence system, but a rather clever one.

-It belonged to a family of coronaviruses – its cousin is the better-known common cold – which are singled-stranded RNA viruses, or those which have ribonucleic acid as their genetic material.
+It belongs to a family of coronaviruses – its cousin is the better-known common cold – which are singled-stranded RNA viruses, or those which have ribonucleic acid as their genetic material.

 "This is a big RNA virus - the biggest actually - and it has features that can do all sorts of things," Le Gros said.